OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - `PlugIns/` may contain app extensions as .appex files (not present in the example).
 - `iGoat-Swift` is the app binary containing the app’s code.
 Its name is the same as the bundle's name minus the .app extension.

-The `Info.plist` is main source of information for an iOS app.
-The following sections cover the basic information that you can get from an app by using its unpacked app package and the decoded `Info.plist`.

 ###### The Info.plist File

-The information property list or `Info.plist` (named by convention) is a structured file containing key-value pairs describing essential configuration information about the app.
+The information property list or `Info.plist` (named by convention) is main source of information for an iOS app.
+It consists of a structured file containing key-value pairs describing essential configuration information about the app.
 Actually, all bundled executables (plug-ins, frameworks, and apps) are expected to have an `Info.plist` file.
 You can find all possible key in the [Apple Developer Documentation](https://developer.apple.com/documentation/bundleresources/information_property_list?language=objc "Information Property List").

 The file format might be XML or binary (bplist).
 You can convert it to XML format with one simple command: